 At Moneyfarm, it is the combination of that tech and our team of portfolio management experts that drives such strong performance.
 All our investors need to do is tell us a bit about themselves so that we can build a portfolio that suits their goals and their attitudes – we take care of the rest.

-You can take a look at the four-year performance across our seven different risk levels here.
+You can take a look at the five-year performance across our seven different risk levels here.
 Alternatively, if you want to discuss your options with one of our qualified investment advisors, please don’t hesitate to get in touch.